gregorthenerd/SimpleDiceRoll/README.md

 # SimpleDiceRoll

-A simple and easy program for rolling dice with python1
+A simple and easy program for rolling dice with python.

 This program is fairly easy to use.
 Make sure that you only answer questions with a "yes" or "no" or a number.